-The European or Eurasian beaver (Castor fiber) is a large, semi-aquatic rodent.
-It is extinct in Britain.
+The Eurasian or European beaver (Castor fiber) is a large, semi-aquatic rodent which became extinct in Scotland about 400 years ago.

 Habitat, distribution and abundance

-The European beaver inhabits riparian broadleaved woodland bordering freshwater standing waters or slow-moving streams.
+The Eurasian beaver inhabits riparian broadleaved woodland bordering freshwater standing waters or slow-moving streams.
 It occurs from western Europe eastwards to the Chinese-Mongolian border region.
-The total world population is 634,000-732,000 animals but this is heavily weighted towards eastern Europe.
-The species is extinct in Britain.
+The total world population is now thought to be close to a million, but this is heavily weighted towards eastern Europe.

 It is totally herbivorous, and will feed on herbaceous and woody, broadleaved species.
 They favour burrows in banks as nesting places, but may build lodges of piled logs where they are unable to burrow.
 Beavers sometimes dam streams to maintain water levels and construct canals which allow them to travel further away from the main body of water.